More Daytime Sleepiness Linked to Greater Alzheimer’s Risk

 Derek

-Scientists at the Bloomberg School of Public Health at Johns Hopkins University have recently completed a study revealing that an increased level of daytime sleepiness is linked to a higher risk of developing Alzheimer’s disease in later years.
-This extended research examined information gathered from older adults, indicating that individuals who experienced daytime drowsiness are almost three times more likely to possess brain accumulations of beta-amyloid.
-Beta-amyloid, a brain protein, is linked to the memory-depleting condition and is recognized as a significant indicator of Alzheimer’s disease.
+Researchers at the Bloomberg School of Public Health at Johns Hopkins University have recently concluded a study showing that higher instances of daytime sleepiness are associated with an increased risk of Alzheimer’s disease in the future.
+This comprehensive study analyzed data collected from senior citizens, finding that those who suffer from excessive daytime sleepiness are nearly three times as likely to have brain deposits of beta-amyloid.
+This brain protein, associated with memory loss, is a key marker for Alzheimer’s disease.

 The results of the study were published in September 2018 in the journal SLEEP.
 This study contributes to other evidence that poor sleep encourages the development of dementia, and also indicates that proper and regular rest may help prevent Alzheimer’s disease.